Skip to content

 4. Keyword opt-in example

-With keywords, customers can opt into marketing messages without a form.
-It’s also an easy way to confirm double opt-in, like in this example from Papa Johns:
+Customers can opt into marketing messages without a form with keywords.
+It’s also an easy way to confirm double opt-in, like in this example from Papa John’s:

 SMS opt in examples: Papa John's keyword opt-in CTA